Prominence-Aware Artifact Detection and Dataset for Image Super-Resolution: Artifact prominence metric

 \section{Artifact prominence metric}

-Our goal is to predict a spatial heatmap of artifact prominence for a super-resolved image, given the corresponding low-resolution input.
-In this heatmap, higher values indicate regions where artifacts are more severe (i.e., more prominent to human observers).

-\Cref{fig:artifact_method} shows an outline of our proposed method.
-Our method aggregates three features chosen from existing visual-quality metrics and artifact-detection methods.
-On the basis of these features, we trained a multilayer-perceptron regressor.
-The resulting model finds prominent image artifacts more efficiently compared with any of these features individually and compared with other approaches.
+Our goal is predicting a spatial artifact prominence heatmap for a super-resolved image from its low-resolution input, where higher values indicate more severe artifacts (more prominent to human observers). \Cref{fig:artifact_method} outlines our method, which aggregates three features from existing quality and artifact-detection metrics via a lightweight fusion module.
+The resulting model finds prominent artifacts more efficiently than any individual feature or other approaches.